-Membership and Nominations
+Membership and Partnership

-The Membership Committee works to grow the organization, connect individuals with shared interests, and provide networking and learning opportunities for SAPHA’s members.
+The Membership and Partnership Committee works to grow the organization, connect individuals with shared interests, provide networking and learning opportunities for SAPHA members, and establish partnerships with local and community organizations working to advance the health of South Asians in the United States.
 Membership in SAPHA is open to a broad range of students, professionals, and community members who are dedicated to enhancing the overall well-being of the South Asian community in the United States.
-The Membership Committee works in conjunction with the Communications Committee to facilitate connections among SAPHA members and to provide news about South Asian health through SAPHA’s website, Google Groups listserv, Facebook, and Twitter.
+This Committee identifies related organizations to leverage expertise and resources to carry out common objectives.
+In addition, SAPHA is exploring opportunities to facilitate the revival and establishment of local chapters in universities and cities across the U.S.

-The Sustainability/Fundraising Committee oversees SAPHA’s fundraising activities, leading efforts to promote SAPHA’s mission and vision through existing and new funding streams.
+The Fundraising Committee oversees SAPHA’s fundraising activities, leading efforts to promote SAPHA’s mission and vision through existing and new funding streams.
 The Committee is currently involved in developing annual and long-term fundraising goals for the organization, along with identifying and maintaining information on existing and potential donors.